box-project/box/doc/configuration.md

     └── B01
 ```

-You you want a more granular blacklist leverage the [Finders configuration][finder] instead.
+If you want a more granular blacklist leverage the [Finders configuration][finder] instead.

 ### Excluding the Composer files (`exclude-composer-files`)